What Does The New Year Hold For You?

 Of all of the great riding opportunities that can be found in this wonderfully beautiful province that I call home, a large percentage of them can be found in the Ottawa Valley area of Eastern Ontario.

-Many more great motorcycle riding roads can be found in this huge province, far too many for a single post, so what I will do in this post is highlight some of the truly great rides and riding areas, and also some of the excellent opportunities that exist in Ontario to improve your riding skills, take a training course, go out on a guided tour or truly test your mettle in some premiere off-road events.
+Many more great motorcycle riding roads can be found in this huge province, far too many for a single post, so what I will do in this post is highlight some of the truly great rides and riding areas, and also some of the excellent opportunities that exist in Ontario to improve your riding skills, take a training course, go out on a guided tour or truly test your mettle in some premier off-road events.
+There is pretty much nothing like taking to the road on a trip through the Canadian Provinces and getting to stop at apartments similar to those from DelSuites to rest upon your travels before heading out again.

 PSA: I am in no way affiliated with nor compensated by any of the individuals or companies that I have written about below.
 I have, however, met almost all of the people behind these organizations, and can tell you first hand that you will be hard-pressed to meet a better bunch of guys than Lawrence Hacking, Clinton Smout, John Boisvenue, Jason Milne and Lee Martin.
 I have yet to meet Ted Johnson, but I hear he’s a pretty nice guy too!